 The College offers a Recognition of Prior Learning (RPL) assessment to all trainees who have been selected onto the training program and received their Assessment Letter.

 Supporting evidence is required for all terms a trainee would like assessed for RPL and must be certified using the AHPRA Certification Guide.
 This includes course certificates, Fellowships for other Colleges and examination results.

 To start, it is beneficial to read our Guide to Recognition of Prior Learning to find out what may be retrospectively accredited for you and what the Censor Panel assesses.

-This information must be provided on hospital letterhead and must include the following for all rotations completed:
+This information must be provided on HOSPITAL LETTERHEAD and must include the following: